KuphJr/Adapter.js/README.md

 In addition, Adapter.js can securely access web resources which require authentication by allowing users to upload headers containing private keys to the external adapter’s database.
 These custom headers are only able to be used in data requests initiated by an approved smart contract address.

 Adapter.js is open source and is being developed such that any Chainlink node operator can run their own independent instance of the external adapter.
 To achieve decentralization, smart contract developers can then make requests to many nodes which host an instance of the adapter.
-Consensus can be reached on-chain by comparing the data provided by each node.
+Consensus can be reached on-chain by comparing the resulting data provided by each node.

 ## How to Use

 Use the tool at [adapterjs.link/simulator.html](https://adapterjs.link/simulator.html) to simulate making a request to the external adapter.
-Then, click "Generate Code" to automatically generate the required Solidity code to make the the Chainlink request on-chain.
+Then, click "Generate Code" to automatically generate the required Solidity code to make the Chainlink request on-chain.
 Swap out the Chainlink oracle address and job id to send the request to a different Chainlink node which hosts Adapter.js.
 Check out [adapterjs.link/documentation.html](https://adapterjs.link/documentation.html) for more in-depth documentation about working with Adapter.js

 ## Current Status